View More

 Now Walk In It

 You're here, so chances are that you want to grow deeper in your understanding of God's will for your life.
-In that case, whichever point shed light on your life as an area that might be missing- that's your beginning point.
+In that case, whichever point shed light on your life as an area that might be missing- that's the beginning point.

-If growing in your friendship with the Lord is where you're at- start calling Him instead of friends or family.
+If deeper growth in your friendship with the Lord is where you're at- start calling Him instead of friends or family.
 It's not that they aren't good sources for us, but they often don't have the answers we're really seeking.
 It might feel good to call them, but that feeling doesn't last.
 So call on the Lord.
 His friendship lasts.
 And He's always available, day or night.

 Maybe you're stuck on your purpose.
 Take a few spiritual gifts quizzes.
 If you already know your gifts, are you walking in them?
 The fullness of them?
 I just finished a book last week called Heavenly Secrets To Unwrapping Your Spiritual Gifts by Tracy Cooke.
 It's fantastic.
 He does a great job of breaking down each spiritual gift, praying for those gifts to activate, and how God has an assignment for each of us in this life.
 I highly recommend it!

-Or perhaps none of those resonated but the final one hit like a gut punch.
+Or perhaps none of those resonated but the final one.
 I never learned how to thank God for all things in my life, the good and the hard.
 But He taught me how.
-Now I can clearly see when the enemy throws a dart, why he's throwing it, and what God's doing with it (cause the enemy can't throw it unless God allows it or we give him access!)
-That access part, that's a whole different lesson.

 This is also another lesson altogether but I'll briefly state the point of it here: if someone else kicked a door open in your life through trauma or abuse, those are doors you didn't open but God still needs to teach you how to shut them.
-This is where most of my hard situations came into play, it was in shutting these doors that I learned to thank God for what I didn't know or needed to learn.
+This is where most of my hard situations came into play, it was in shutting these doors that I learned to thank God for what I didn't know I needed to learn.

-In all things, we can thank God for His tender care, concern and desire to see us free in Christ Jesus.
+In all things, we can thank God for His tender care, concern, and desire to see us free in Christ Jesus.
 No matter where you are on the journey today, He loves you and wants to bring you up higher and to grow deeper with Him.

 Are you ready to walk in it?